bsmith-code/pokedex/README.md

+## Getting Started

+Follow these instructions to set up and run the project on your local machine.

+### Prerequisites

+- Node.js: Make sure you have Node.js installed.
+You can download it from [https://nodejs.org/](https://nodejs.org/).
+- Yarn.
+Make sure you have yarn installed. ```npm i -g yarn```

+### Installation

+1. Clone the repository: ```git clone https://github.com/bsmith-code/prize-picks```
+2. Install node modules: ```yarn```

+### Scripts
+- Development: ```yarn start```
+  - This will open the application in your default web browser.
+You can view the project at http://localhost:3000.
+- Production: ```yarn build```
+  - This will generate a dist folder containing the optimized and minified build.
+- Testing: ```yarn test```
+  - This will execute the test suite and provide information on any test failures.

+### Incomplete items
+1. Implement husky for pre-commit and pre-push hooks (linting and tests).
+2. Better exception handling.
+3. Better mocks for tests.
+4. Better loading states.
+5. Integration and e2e tests.
+6. Grid filtering when searching for pokemon.
+7. Set search value to pokemon URL param when choosing a pokemon from the grid.
+8. Local storage event listener for multi-tab support.
+9. Implement error boundaries.

+### Concurrent Environment
+Running a React app in a concurrent environment typically refers to leveraging React's Concurrent Mode, which is a set of new features that help React applications stay responsive and gracefully adjust to different levels of priority and concurrency.
+Concurrent Mode allows React to work on multiple tasks simultaneously, making the user experience smoother and more responsive.

+Here are the key concepts and steps involved in running a React app in a concurrent environment:
+1. Enabling concurrent mode.
+2. Use concurrent features such as Suspense and useTransition.
+3. Utilize time slicing to break down large units of work into smaller chunks.
+4. Error boundaries and retry logic.

 # Front End Assessment
 Please get it back to us within 72 hours if possible.
 If you have any questions please let us know.